paulfoley/Udacity_Nanodegree-Data_Analyst/County_Data-Explore/README.md

 ### Exploration Files

-* `county_data-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the analysis for the project.
+* `county_data-explore.rmd` - Main project file, an Rmd file that contains the analysis for the project.
-* `county_data-explore.html` - An html output for easy viewability in the browser.
+* `county_data-explore.html` - An HTML output for easy viewability in the browser.

 _**Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/county_data-explore) for easy viewing.**_